Keystone logo

 Academy Profession degree (erhvervsakademigrad)

-This is a pre-Bachelor’s qualification obtained after 1.5-2.5 years of study, depending on the amount of ECTS (European credits) required.
-Programs are geared towards employment in business, industry and science, and entail a work placement of a minimum of three months.
-Sometimes the Academy Profession qualification can be ‘topped up’ to become a Bachelor’s with a further 1.5 years of study.
+This is a pre-Bachelor's qualification obtained after 1.5-2.5 years of study, depending on the amount of ECTS (European credits) required.
+Programs are geared towards employment in business, industry, and science and entail a minimum three-month work placement.
+Sometimes, the Academy Profession qualification can be 'topped up' to become a Bachelor's with a further 1.5 years of study.

-This degree takes 3 to 4 years to complete, depending on the chosen program.
-It caters to vocational professions, and all programs include a compulsory period of in-service training (for a minimum of 6 months).
-Taking a Professional Bachelor’s provides a gateway to a Master’s program in the same or a similar field.
-This is the degree that is awarded after ‘topping up’ an Academy Profession degree with an extra 1.5 years of study.
+Depending on the chosen program, this degree takes 3 to 4 years to complete.
+It caters to vocational professions, and all programs include a compulsory in-service training period (minimum 6 months).
+Taking a Professional Bachelor's provides a gateway to a Master's program in the same or a similar field.
+This degree is awarded after 'topping up' an Academy Profession degree with an extra 1.5 years of study.

 Bachelor's programs

-• Bachelor’s degree: This takes 3 years to complete, and is awarded after 180 ECTS have been obtained.
-A Bachelor’s degree can be awarded in all disciplines apart from the liberal arts and leads onto a Master’s qualification in a similar field.
+• Bachelor's degree: This takes 3 years to complete and is awarded after 180 ECTS have been obtained.
+A Bachelor's degree can be awarded in all disciplines apart from the liberal arts, leading to a Master's qualification in a similar field.

-• Bachelor’s degree within the arts: This program also takes 3 years and is awarded after 180 ECTS.
-It is a qualification in fine arts: architecture, design, music, etc. A degree in filmmaking or musical theatre is awarded after 4 years or 240 ECTS.
+• Bachelor's degree in the arts: This program takes 3 years and is awarded after 180 ECTS.
+It's a qualification in fine arts, such as architecture, design, music, etc. A filmmaking or musical theatre degree is awarded after 4 years or 240 ECTS.
 Admission is usually conditional on passing an entrance exam.

 Diploma degree (diplomuddannelse)